|

 A

-very complete reference
+very complete reference with gorgeous

-Another in the series of
+photographs.
+Another in the series

-excellent gemstone referencebooks
+of excellent gemstone referencebooks

 written by Fred Ward.